|

 the road in front of the Haus Türken.
 With Eva is Hanni Morell (wife of Dr. Theo

-artist friend of Hitler's).
+artist friend of Eva's and Hitler's).
 The

 modern view (1981) shows that the hotel was not rebuilt exactly in the same style as